How to apply

 Approximately 15 – 20 applicants will be permitted to intercalate at external medical schools.

-Notification of offers: Late Mid April early May 2014
+Notification of offers: Early April to early May 2015

 Applications from students attending other medical or dental schools are welcome.
 In general the procedure is similar to that for our own students.
 If you undertake an intercalated degree at Barts and The London you will be part of the college for a year and will benefit from the same amenities as our students.
 In the first instance prospective applicants from external medical schools should contact Ms. L. Singer.